Malka Leifer affair: Allegations of abuse

 In 2007, a woman in Israel, Dassi Erlich, (Note: Earlier news reports did not name the individual but in March 2017 she decided to come forward and her name was widely published.) sought counseling when she started to have recurrent nightmares and anxiety about events that had taken place at Adass Israel School when she was in high school.
 These incidents allegedly happened at the hands of Leifer, the principal of the school.
 After an arranged marriage in 2006, Erlich had moved to Israel with her husband.
 In February 2008, Erlich's therapist in Israel contacted a psychologist in Melbourne, who, in turn, contacted a senior teacher she knew at the school.
 The information passed on is that there were substantial allegations of "inappropriate conduct" by Leifer.
 The teacher phoned Erlich, and was convinced of the claims that there had been "clearly sexualised behaviour" by Leifer and that "important boundaries had been crossed".

 The teacher then confronted Leifer who denied that there was any problem and subsequently reported the matter to two senior rabbis and with other rabbis, a barrister and a psychologist.
 A meeting was arranged with the president and some members of the school board.
 Leifer was telephoned at the meeting and denied the allegations, saying: "You have destroyed my reputation.
 I'm not going to stand for this."
 On the evening that the allegations came to light, in March 2008, the wife of a school board member rang a travel agent to say a flight to Israel was needed urgently.
-The school arranged, paid for, and booked tickets for Leifer and four of her eight children on an aircraft that departed at 1:20 am the same night, without having informed the police.
+The school arranged, paid for, and booked tickets for Leifer and four of her eight children on an aircraft that departed at 1:20 a.m. the same night, without having informed the police.
 The police later investigated the school.

 Leifer's husband, Rabbi Yaakov Yosef (Jacob) Leifer, fled to Israel with her, where he now heads the small Chust Hassidic community in Immanuel where he and his wife had been living since 2016, and where she was arrested.
 In June 2018, Immanuel was cited as a "haven for paedophiles" by The Sydney Morning Herald, which exposed further alleged child sexual abuse there by Leifer, committed "without consequence."
 The father of Rabbi Leifer and former leader of the Khust Hasidic, Grand Rabbi Baruch Pinchas Leifer, was arrested, in January 2022, and charged with historical sexual abuse of a minor to whom he is related, and a then 18-year-old male; he denies the charges, which are before Jerusalem Magistrate Courts.
 In late 2023, one of Leifer's sons was reportedly arrested after confessing to sexually assaulting a 10-year-old boy in El'ad.